Taiwan Says China Used Drills to Prepare for Invasion, but the U.S. Says It’s Not Imminent

 During last week’s drills, the PLA also reportedly launched 11 Dongfeng series ballistic missiles into waters around Taiwan’s northeast and southwest coasts.
 Taiwan’s ministry of foreign affairs accused China of “following the example of North Korea in wilfully test-firing missiles into waters near other countries.”

-Japan said five Chinese missiles landed in its exclusive economic zone within 200 nautical miles (370 kilometers) from its shores, prompting a call for an “immediate stop” to the exercises.
+Japan said five Chinese missiles landed in its exclusive economic zone within 200 nautical miles (370 kilometers) of its shores, prompting a call for an “immediate stop” to the exercises.

 In response to the missile salvos, U.S. Defense Secretary Lloyd Austin ordered the U.S. aircraft carrier Ronald Reagan and its strike group to “remain on station in the general area to monitor the situation.”